dmonty2/audacity-pemf/README.md

  - Run the magnet at a higher frequency and pulse the magnet at a low frequency.
  - Wave Form - Bassett,Bemer,Square,Sine.
 This is the wave form of a single magnetic pulse that will be repeated at the higher frequency.
  - frequency@pluserate:minutes,frequency2@pulserate2:minutes2,... comma seperated sets.  frequency the magnet runs at, [ optional @pulserate for magnet on/off Hz], [ optional :minutes to run ].
 Can also invert the wave with -freq e.g. -120@8.
  - Default pulse Hz - when @pulserate is not specified.
+See wiki page for some example pulserates.
  - Default time - minutes to run each set when :minutes is not specified.
  - Pulse duty cycle - % of the low-frequency pulse that's in the ON state.
 Default is 50%.